 To maximise potential learning, we suggest an intensive tuition programme over half terms, summer and Christmas holidays where a tutor will come to your home with pre-prepared, test focused educational plans.

 At the end of these programmes we recommend that your child sits a mock exam to measure improvements made over the tuition period helping to boost confidence, as well as knowledge.

 In addition to our mock exams, Ivy also offers pre- and post-mock exam sessions, to strengthen exam technique and confidence, and provide in-depth feedback on our mock exams.

 Reasoning Mock Exams

-Our providers have been able to extend their mock exams to include this new, arguably leading, method of testing in many London schools.
+Ivy's exams also include the recent and arguably leading, method of testing in many London schools.